MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/crtsetreportmode.md

 |**`_CRTDBG_MODE_WNDW`**|Creates a message box to display the message along with the [`abort`](abort.md), **`Retry`**, and **Ignore** buttons.|
 |**`_CRTDBG_REPORT_MODE`**|Returns *`reportMode`* for the specified *`reportType`*:<br /><br /> 1   **`_CRTDBG_MODE_FILE`**<br /><br /> 2   **`_CRTDBG_MODE_DEBUG`**<br /><br /> 4   **`_CRTDBG_MODE_WNDW`**|

 Each report type can be reported using one, two, or three modes or no mode at all.
-Therefore, it is possible to have more than one destination defined for a single report type.
+Therefore, it's possible to have more than one destination defined for a single report type.
 For example, the following code fragment causes assertion failures to be sent to both a debug message window and to **`stderr`**:

 ```C
 _CrtSetReportMode( _CRT_ASSERT, _CRTDBG_MODE_FILE | _CRTDBG_MODE_WNDW );
 _CrtSetReportFile( _CRT_ASSERT, _CRTDBG_FILE_STDERR );
 ```

-In addition, the reporting mode or modes for each report type can be separately controlled.
-For example, it is possible to specify that a *`reportType`* of **`_CRT_WARN`** be sent to an output debug string, while **`_CRT_ASSERT`** be displayed using a debug message window and sent to **`stderr`**, as previously illustrated.
+In addition, you can control the reporting mode or modes for each report type separately.
+For example, it's possible to specify that a *`reportType`* of **`_CRT_WARN`** goes to an output debug string, while **`_CRT_ASSERT`** is displayed using a debug message window and is sent to **`stderr`**, as previously illustrated.

 ## Requirements